pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 - [ ] **Create Logic to Book a Room and Assign a Customer**
   A booking system will be developed to assign a customer to a specific room for a defined period.
 This includes processing the reservation, storing the relevant data, and ensuring that rooms are properly allocated based on availability.
-   **On this page, you want to be able to select a room, and a date.
-If the room is unoccpuied at said date, you must allow the user to enter an occupant's information.
+   **On this page, you want to be able to select a room, a start date and an end date.
+If the room is unoccpuied at said date range, you must allow the user to enter an occupant's information.
 Once the user submits the data, that occupant must be saved into "data.py".
-Do not allow a room to be booked if it is occupied at the entered date.**
+Do not allow a room to be booked if it is occupied at the entered range.**
   The functionality should be displayed on the front-end through the RoomBooking.js file.
 The functionality can be implemented in the booking_logic.py file in the back-end.

 - [ ] **Create Logic for a Calendar View for Room Availability**